Frequently Asked Questions

 • FDA symptomatic data

-• I couldn’t find any data on OSOM (Covid & Flu)’s sensitivity or specificity for asymptomatic people during Omicron, so I assumed it was typical of RATs in the Omicron period.
-(See “Other RAT” row.)
+• I couldn't find any data on OSOM (Covid & Flu)'s sensitivity or specificity for asymptomatic people during Omicron, so I assumed its asymptomatic sensitivity was typical of RATs in the Omicron period (see "Other RAT" row) and its asymptomatic specificity was the same as its symptomatic specificity.
+While sensitivity varies immensely by symptom status for RATs, specificity does not.

 99.9%